• Skip to secondary menu

 Kursk Submarine Disaster and My Friend

-12:18 pm by Joe 4 Comments
+12:18 pm by Joe 8 Comments

 ”It’s immense,” Degener said of the Kursk, which was photographed in the Barents Sea.

 I met my best friend Don Degener when we were in first grade at Graden School in Parkville, Missouri in 1958.
 We crossed paths occasionally for some years after that playing together at school and in the same Cub Scout pack.
 During this period I went to his big old stone house on the top of a wooded hillside a few times and marveled that he had a swimming pool.
-His father was an airline pilot for Braniff Airlines, which was quite a good paying and prestigious job in that era.
+His father was an airline pilot for Braniff Airlines, which was quite a good-paying and prestigious job in that era.
 We played a bit of little league summer baseball together for a couple of years, but really got close when I joined the high school swim team in my sophomore year.
 He had started with the team a year earlier and was the only freshman letterman at our school.
-After that we spent most of our spare time together working on his family property repairing fences, and cutting brush and fire wood and trying to figure out adventurous things to do when we were finished.
+After that, we spent most of our spare time together working on his family property repairing fences, and cutting brush and firewood, and trying to figure out adventurous things to do when we were finished.
 We were kind of pitiful really as neither of us had any money for dating and were both avowed non-drinkers at that time.
 There was the ’59 Ford Falcon that his father had salvaged and we did a bit of cruising in that.
 Also, we did a fair amount of fishing without ever catching anything of note.
 In 1970 both of us went away to college, he to the University of Colorado and me to Cornell College in Mt.
 Vernon, Iowa.
 We both continued with our competitive swimming at school, but he outpaced me making big improvements in his main event, the breaststroke.
 He always amazed everyone in practice with the extreme power of his kicking.

-In 1974 we were both out of college looking for opportunities.
+In 1974 we were both out of college and looking for opportunities.
 He made his way up to the oil field near Gillette, Wyoming, and got established as a derrick hand on the Lohmann Johnson 20 drilling rig.
 I joined him a few months later and put in about six months there.
 He left before I did with a canoe in his Toyota Land Cruiser with another friend, Jim Stewart from Colorado, and Jim’s Samoyed dog, to go explore the Yukon River.
 From what I recall of the telling, the dog was a bit of a bother, frequently running away and chasing off the wildlife.
 I also recall one day of hitchhiking without someone picking them up resulting in a 35-mile walk.
 Fortunately, this was during the summer.

 We got back together again that same summer (1975) in Parkville.
 I had joined the Peace Corps and was scheduled to go to Senegal in March of the next year leaving me with more than half a year to consume.
 I had spent my last semester of college in England, and seeing that life was cheap and pretty stimulating there, decided to go to London until March when I would depart for Africa.
 Don had decided to go to commercial diving school in Long Beach to become a bell diver.
 Recognizing that we were embarking on major new endeavors going in completely different directions, we decided what the hell, there’s the Missouri River that’s been right there flowing through our lives for 22 years, why not create one final adventure together and swim across it, which we did along with Jim Stewart and our old swim buddy, my college roommate, Doug Smith.
 It turned out to be much easier than we expected.
 We had hiked up the river a thousand yards or so thinking that the well-known fast current would take us down quite a distance.
 Surprisingly we were able to pretty much swim across in a straight line and didn’t run into any dangerous whirlpools, driftwood, or debris.
 After completing the trip across to Kansas and then back to Missouri, grimy scum did pretty well cover us, though.
 Fortunately today the river is much cleaner and the aquatic life much richer.